DavidKay/AgileProcess/definition-of-ready.md

 > So that I can see the data in the database
 >
 >
-> Yes that is a real life example..!
+> Yes that is a real life user story from a fintech in 2017.
+Try not to do that!

 ## Technical tasks